Author: Sherryl Andria

 All-spice powder – 1/2 tsp

-Sweet Corn or Corn on cob – 1, husk and threads removed (depending on serving portion)
+Sweet Corn or Corn on cob – 1, husk and threads removed (depending on serving part)

 Salt – 1/2 tbsp